Dick Button: Professional

-During the 2006 Winter Olympics, Button appeared on loan from ABC to once again provide commentary on the Olympics.
+During the 2006 Winter Olympics, Button appeared on NBC on loan from ABC to once again provide commentary on the Olympics.
 Also during the 2006 Winter Olympics, USA Network ran a show called Olympic Ice.
 A recurring segment, called "Push Dick's Button," invited viewers to send in questions which Button answered on the air.
 The segment proved very popular so ABC and ESPN put it into various broadcasts, most notably the 2006 Skate America, the 2007 United States Figure Skating Championships, and the 2007 World Figure Skating Championships.
 In late 2010, he was lead judge on Skating with the Stars, produced by BBC Worldwide, producers of Dancing with the Stars.
 In 2009, Button served as a judge on the CBC's Battle of the Blades reality show.
 He again appeared on NBC to do commentary for 2010 Games.

-Personal life
+Personal life and death

 Button's television skating debut came on We the People on April 11, 1952, when he skated on the rink at Rockefeller Center.
 He was a guest on the TV show I've Got A Secret as one of five former Olympic champions which aired October 13, 1954.
-In 1975, Button married figure skating coach Slavka Kohout; the couple later divorced.
-Button lives in North Salem, New York as of 2013.
+In 1975, Button married figure skating coach Slavka Kohout; a son Edward and a daughter Emily were born to the couple, who later divorced.
+Button was a resident of North Salem, New York.
 He was inducted into the World Figure Skating Hall of Fame in 1976, the same year it was founded.

 Button suffered a serious head injury on July 5, 1978, when he was one of several men assaulted in Central Park by a gang of youths armed with baseball bats.
 Three persons were subsequently convicted of assault for the attacks.
 News accounts and trial testimony indicated the assailants were intending to target gay people, but the victims were attacked at random, and that because of the random nature of the attacks "... the police said there was no reason to believe the victims were homosexual."

-On December 31, 2000, Button was skating at a public rink in New York State when he fell, fracturing his skull and causing a serious brain injury.
+On December 31, 2000, Button was skating at a public rink in Westchester County, New York, when he fell, fracturing his skull and causing a serious brain injury.
 He recovered and became a national spokesman for the Brain Injury Association of America as well as continuing his Emmy Award–winning commentary on broadcasts of the Olympic Games and on various figure-skating television shows.